Ketheroth/agricraft.github.io/docs/wiki/faq.md

 Same as with any other plant.

-As part of the transition to using customizable JSON files for all the plants, weeds are now no longer special or different from other plants.
-What gives them that annoying nature is that they have a non-zero chance to spontaneously spawn, and because they're aggressive they have the ability to technically replace neighboring plants.
-Except that, by default they're too weak to do that really.

 ## Why won't some plant seeds don't stack with others?

 Probably because one of those stack doesn't have the same genes as the other.
 Each gene is saved in the itemstack.